sul-dlss-labs/wolfcon-2024-ai-workshop/intro-pre-conference/i-ching-exercise.md

 Each hexagram is further broken down into two trigrams, an upper trigram and a lower trigram.

+The I-Ching widget on this page uses a Python version of the coin-flipping method for generating the hexagram.

 ## Exercise One
 In this exercise you will select two Large Language Models (ChatGPT, Claude, Gemini, or Llama) and give